AbrarJahin7/cyberportfolio.github.io/_pages/about.md

 ---
 permalink: /
-title: <span style="color:#cf8d2e;">console.log</span>(<span style="color:#52565e;">"Welcome to My Portfolio💡—Explore My Work and Projects here 🛠️⚡👨‍💻"</span>);
+title: <span style="color:#cf8d2e;">console.log</span>(<span style="color:#52565e;">"Welcome to My Portfolio💡—Explore My Work and Projects here 🛠️👨‍💻"</span>);
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+<br><br>

+<img src="images/PORTFOLIOPIC.jpeg" alt="My Image" style="float: right; width: 300px; margin-left: 15px;">

 <span style="color:#511378; font-weight: bold;">Introduction :</span> Hi there!
 I’m Abrar Jahin, a third-year undergrad Electrical Engineering student and an aspiring Cybersecurity Engineer by passion.
 My journey From circuits to cybersecurity landscape is driven by an insatiable curiosity, a passion for innovation, and a commitment to solve real world problems.
 As a results-driven individual I possess a natural ability to solve the most complex problems and deliver impactful solutions.
 With a foundation in both hardware and software, my expertise spans both Offensive and Defensive Cybersecurity practices, allowing me to think across layers—systems, code, and threat.
 Looking ahead, I aim to pursue research at the intersection of machine learning and cybersecurity, with the goal of developing intelligent, adaptive security solutions.
-From reverse engineering to model training, I am excited to explore and contribute to the most advanced aspects of security
+From reverse engineering to model training, I am enthusiastic about exploring and contributing to the most advanced and innovative domains of cybersecurity.

-<img src="images/PORTFOLIOPIC.jpeg" alt="My Image" style="float: right; width: 300px; margin-left: 15px;">

 My skills and Experience